Skip to main content

 High blood pressure (hypertension) doesn’t just appear overnight.
 It builds slowly - often with no symptoms - silently increasing your risk of serious health problems like stroke, heart attack, kidney disease, and dementia.

 But the good news is that in most cases, high blood pressure can be prevented or delayed.
+And prevention starts with understanding your personal risk and making simple, sustainable changes.

 Why Prevention Matters